Simouse/lrparser/README.md

 # LRParser

-This is a grammar parser which can read grammar files in our format, analyze attributes (nullable, first set and follow set) of symbols, generate pushdown automatons and parse tables.
-It aims at learning/teaching LR parsing algorithms, and does not have the functionalities to actually translate languages to intermediate code.
+This is a grammar parser which can read grammar files in our format, analyze attributes (nullable, first set, and follow set) of symbols, generate push-down automatons and parse tables.
+It aims at learning/teaching LR parsing algorithms and does not have the functionalities to actually translate languages to intermediate code.

 ## Output